bronsonavila/exploring-django/README.md

   AnswerInlineFormset = forms.inlineformset_factory(
-      models.Question,  # The model that will contain the inline form. models.Answer,  # The model to be editted in the inline form. extra=2,
+      models.Question,  # The model that will contain the inline form. models.Answer,  # The model to be edited in the inline form. extra=2,
       fields=('order', 'text', 'correct'),
       formset=AnswerFormset,  # Per lecturer: "Not required."